 This means that in addition to reviewing the attorneys’ written arguments in the briefs, the nine justices will all listen to a time-limited oral argument from the attorneys about the issues in the case.
 Frequently one or more of the justices will ask the attorneys questions during oral argument to help develop the legal issues in the case and sometimes to try to persuade their fellow justices on their view of the case.

 Once the Supreme Court rules on your appeal, unless the United States Supreme Court agrees to review a constitutional issue in your case, which is extremely rare, your direct appeal options have been exhausted.
 That does not mean you cannot continue to try to attack your conviction through other legal action such as a habeas corpus petition, but your best appellate options are your direct appeals to the Georgia Court of Appeals and potentially the Supreme Court of Georgia.

-That is why you want to take full advantage of those appeals and hire an experienced Georgia appellate attorney to review your case from the beginning.
+That is why you want to take full advantage of those appeals and hire a top-rated appellate attorney to review your case from the beginning.
 When you have already lost in the trial court and been convicted of a crime, you cannot afford to wait to hire an appellate attorney to represent you on your appeal.

-Your freedom and your future are in jeopardy, and you need an experienced appellate attorney to guide you through the many landmines that exist in the Georgia appeals process when you are trying to do the difficult task of overturning a jury verdict or judge’s ruling.
-If you have been wrongfully convicted in any Georgia trial court, you need to contact an experienced Georgia appellate attorney to preserve your rights and begin your appeal right away.
+Your freedom and your future are in jeopardy, and you need a skilled appellate attorney to guide you through the many landmines that exist in the Georgia appeals process when you are trying to do the difficult task of overturning a jury verdict or judge’s ruling.
+If you have been wrongfully convicted in any state trial court, you need to contact an experienced appellate attorney to preserve your rights and begin your appeal right away.

-The sad and scary truth is Georgia juries and judges get things wrong and innocent people are wrongfully convicted.
-If that has happened to you or one of your loved ones, contact a Georgia criminal appellate attorney at Spaulding Law right away to discuss your options for an appeal.
+The sad and scary truth is juries and judges get things wrong and innocent people are wrongfully convicted.
+If that has happened to you or one of your loved ones, contact a Georgia criminal appellate lawyer at Spaulding Law right away to discuss your options for an appeal.